 Near term priorities are all related to flowsheet optimization laboratory work and production of small product samples for customer evaluation.
 Following completion of the current testwork program, the Company will be in a position to proceed with another bulk sample trial in order to generate the information necessary to complete the final flowsheet design and engineering for the Phase 1 Plant.
-When this work is completed, financing is secured and any necessary operating permits are in place the Company will be in a position to proceed with Phase 1 plant construction possibly as early as 2018.
+When this work is completed, financing is secured and any necessary operating permits are in place, the Company will be in a position to proceed with Phase 1 plant construction possibly as early as late 2018.

 The present concept is to build this facility at a scale that would facilitate on-going profitable small-scale production.
-A throughput rate of in the order of 100,000 tonnes per annum of ore is envisioned which would require a capital investment in the rate of \$30-40 million.
+A throughput rate of in the order of 100,000 tonnes per annum of ore is envisioned.
 A Phase 1 Plant at this scale could potentially be in operation before the end of 2019.
 Once the lithium products are fully qualified and commitments on off-take received, the Company would then proceed with scale-up of the operation to expand product output.
 This might be done in two steps before full-scale production is achieved in order to ensure a successful transition without compromising product quality.

 Further drilling is also contemplated in order to increase the total lithium resources in the main Separation Rapids lithium deposit, which is open for expansion to depth below 200 metres with the deepest holes at present indicating similar widths and grades as in the near surface holes.
 In addition, the lepidolite-rich sub-unit of the main pegmatite is also open for expansion to depth and along strike.
-This work is considered a second priority since the existing resource is more than adequate to serve the requirements for Phase 1 production start-up and there is a high degree of confidence in the potential for delineating additional economic resources on the property.
+A 1,500-2,000 metre drilling program to begin testing these targets will be carried out this winter beginning during the week of January 22, 2018.
+This program will be funded with the proceeds of the flow-through private placement completed subsequent to the end of the quarter.

-Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Senior Vice President, Metallurgy and Technology

-Development, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
+Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Senior Vice President, Metallurgy and Technology Development, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
 (Ontario), P. Geo.
 (NS), Vice President, Exploration, who are both Qualified Persons under NI 43-101.